indraharis/parsche/README.md

 parsche
 =======

-parallelizing chess program on beowulf cluster -indraharis and jendralhxr's project
+parallelizing chess program on beowulf cluster -indraharis, jendralhxr, and fikri's project

 a chess program that processed on cluster using OpenMPI, cstd, and etc.